Barbarea vulgaris: Description

 The plant grows to 80 cm high and 25 cm wide.
 The stem is ribbed and hairless, branched at the base.
 It has basal rosettes of shiny, dark green leaves.
 The basal leaves are stalked and lyre-pinnatifid, that is with a large terminal lobe and smaller lower lobes.
 The cauline leaves are smaller, ovate, toothed, or lobed.
 The flowers are borne in spring in dense terminal clusters above the foliage.
 They are 7–9 mm long, with four bright yellow petals.
 The flowering period extends from about April through July.
-The fruit is a pod around 15–30 mm.
+The fruits are a siliques (seed capsules) of length 15–30 mm.

+A single B. vulgaris plant can produce up to 88,000 seeds per year, its seeds are long lived, remaining viable for 10–20 years.
+Wintercress is also known to reproduce vegetatively from roots or buds near its base, presenting as cauline rosettes.

 Chemical substances in this species include saponins, flavonoids, and glucosinolates.
 It usually has a peppery taste.

 Taxonomy

 Formally, B. vulgaris was first published and described by William Aiton in his Hortus Kewensis (1812).
 Some references still mention Robert Brown as the author.
 Indeed, botanists believe that Brown was the actual author of the first botanical description of B. vulgaris in the description of the family Brassicaceae.
 However, W. T. Aiton, the publishing author, did not mention or indicate Brown's name for Brassicaceae; therefore, W. T. Aiton is author of the Brassicaceae novelties in this work.

 B. vulgaris has various common names of which the most commonly used is 'wintercress', which can also be used for the entire genus Barbarea.
 Many other common names are listed in various sources, including (in alphabetical order), 'creases', 'creasy greens', 'cressy-greens', 'English wintercress', 'herb-Barbaras', 'rocket cress', and 'yellow rocket'.
 Two additional names sometimes used, 'bittercress' and 'upland cress' are ambiguous; the name 'bittercress' usually signifies various species of the genus Cardamine, and 'upland cress' usually signifies B. verna.